Deep Cleaning & Periodontal Care in Chantilly

 Having periodic teeth cleaning is a great way to prevent and treat gum disease.
 While brushing your teeth and flossing are important to fight off the buildup of plaque and tartar, there are always areas that are hard to reach, such as the roots of your teeth.
 The bacteria in plaque can cause serious conditions that affect your oral health, such as periodontal diseases or bone loss.

-A deep cleaning, also known as scaling and root planing, simply cleans between your gums and teeth to remove tartar formed at the tooth’s root.
+A deep cleaning, also known as scaling and root planning, simply cleans between your gums and teeth to remove tartar formed at the tooth’s root.
 The dental hygienists at Legacy Dentistry of Virginia offer to scale and root planning services for individuals suffering from gingivitis (gum inflammation) and moderate to severe periodontal gum disease.